tiagodusilva/LPOO-Redstone-Tools/docs/README.md

 - [LanternaCircuitView](../src/main/java/com/lpoo/redstonetools/view/lanterna/LanternaCircuitView.java)
 - [LanternaMenuView](../src/main/java/com/lpoo/redstonetools/view/lanterna/LanternaMenuView.java)

+#### Consequences
+Preventing the View from directly altering the Model, separating responsabilities exclusive to the View from the rest of the Model and Controller.

 ### Commands
 #### Problem in Context
 We needed a way to execute small actions without violating the **Single Responsability Principle** (SRP) and that was easy to maintain.
 Such actions include adding a Tile to the Circuit, rotating or interacting with a Tile, among others.